jturco/arcgis_cdk/README.md

 ## AWS System Manager - Machine Setup

 Before we get started with installing PowerShell DSC via the Invoke-ArcGIS Command we need to do a little machine prep.
 The prep includes:
-* Downloading the software and licenses from the S3 bucketll
+* Downloading the software and licenses from the S3 bucket created by the arcgis_cdk run
+    - Portal for ArcGIS (and license)
+    - ArcGIS Server (and license)
+    - ArcGIS DataStore
+    - ArcGIS Web Adaptor for Microsoft IIS
 * Downloading the PowerShell DSC modules and adding to PowerShe
 * Adding a local account to each machine for Windows Remote Management (WInRM)
 * Changing the execution policy